 Home Safety Fire TipsARE YOU READY FOR A FIRE?

 Fire is one of the most common disasters.
 Fire causes more deaths than any other type of disaster.
-But fire doesn't have to be deadly if you have early warning from a smoke detector and everyone in your family knows how to escape calmly.
+But fire doesn't have to be deadly if you have early warning from a smoke detector or a CO alarm everyone in your family knows how to escape calmly.

 MAKE YOUR HOME FIRE SAFE